 Lane Kiffin’s Move to Ole Miss Leaves Scars at Oxford, Mississippi

 Lane Kiffin’s move from LSU to Ole Miss was the most heavily covered story of the highly active 2026 coaching carousel.
-For weeks, the story took over college football headlines, as the negotiations waxed and waned and the future of the coach looked uncertain.
+For weeks, the story dominated college football headlines as negotiations waxed and waned, leaving the coach’s future uncertain.

-A big point of tension at the time stemmed from whether or not Lane Kiffin would be allowed to coach the Ole Miss Rebels at the then-upcoming College Football Playoff.
+A major point of tension at the time was whether Lane Kiffin would be allowed to coach the Ole Miss Rebels in the then-upcoming College Football Playoff.
 From his arrival at Oxford in 2020, the coach’s goal had always been to take the team to the postseason tournament, but the CFP had always seemed elusive.
-Until this year, when the school finally had a strong enough record to be certain of making this year’s cut.
+However, this year, the school finally had a strong enough record to make the cut.

-Ultimately, Kiffin decided to jump ship, and the authorities at Ole Miss didn’t want him to be in the locker room with the players at the same time as he transitioned to another school.
-So the decision was made that they wouldn’t allow him to coach during the postseason.
+Ultimately, Kiffin decided to jump ship, and the authorities at Ole Miss didn’t want him in the locker room with the players while he transitioned to another school.
+So the decision was made not to allow him to coach during the postseason.

 Now, sources close to ESPN say that a big part of the strain between the coach and his now former employer stems from his leaving to join one of their biggest rivals in the SEC: